+The GASB issued Statement 54 Fund Balance Reporting and Governmental Fund Type Definitions.
+In the governmental fund financial statements, fund balances are classified as nonspendable, restricted, or unrestricted (committed, assigned, or unassigned).
 Restricted represents those portions of fund balance where constraints placed on the resources are either externally imposed or imposed by law through constitutional provisions or enabling legislation.
 Committed fund balance represents amounts that can only be used for specific purposes pursuant to constraints imposed by formal action of the Legislative and Executive Branch's intent to be used for specific purposes or in some cases by legislation.

-At June 30, 2018, the Board has \$80,000 of fund balance committed to balance the FY 2019 budgeted expenses, and a restricted fund balance for future Medical Board General Fund expenses of \$1,037,895.
-The total fund balances at June 30, 2018 were \$1,117,895.
+At June 30, 2019, the Board has a restricted fund balance for future Medical Board General Fund expenses of \$1,342,981.

-8. Operating Leases
+7. Operating Leases

-During FY 2014, the Board agreed to increase an existing ten-year lease into a twenty-year lease for office and parking space, with a monthly payment beginning at \$12,511.
+The Board agreed to increase an existing ten-year lease into a twenty-year lease for office and parking space, with a monthly payment beginning at \$12,511.
 The lease amendment included substantial additional office square footage.

 The terms of the lease are from November 1, 2004 to October 31, 2024.
-For FY18, the monthly rate started at \$13,038 and increased to \$13,224.
-The Board also leased a copier at \$495 per month and a postage meter at \$1,829 per year.
+For FY19, the monthly rate started at \$13,224 and increased to \$13,416.
+The Board also leased two copiers at \$495 per month and a postage meter at \$1,829 per year.
 Future minimum lease payments are as follows:

-Total operating lease expenditures for the year ended June 30, 2018 amounted to \$164,919.
-In addition, there were other leasehold improvement expenses of \$9,092.
+Total operating lease expenditures for the year ended June 30, 2019 amounted to \$167,957.
+In addition, there were other leasehold improvement expenses of \$1,152.

-9. PERA Pension Plan
+8. PERA Pension Plan